yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The `subjectAltName` field is currently defined for the following identifiers:
 DNS names, email addresses, and URIs.
 New identifier types may be added in the future by documents that extend this specification.
-Each new identifier type SHALL have an associated identifier validation challenge that the ACME CA can use to obtain proof of the requester's control over it.
+Each new identifier type SHALL have an associated identifier validation challenge that the CA can use to obtain proof of the requester's control over it.

 The `keyTypes` property is not copied into the CSR.
 Instead, this property constrains the `SubjectPublicKeyInfo` field of the CSR, which MUST have the type/size defined by one of the array members of the `keyTypes` property.